nawawi/docket-cache/readme.txt

 - Added WordPres Translation Caching
 - Added Optimization for Term Count Queries

-= 20.07.27 =

-This is an improved version based on previous releases.

-- Added delete expired transients before replace dropin
-- Fixed rarely condition, check wp function if exists before use at drop-in file to avoid fatal error, mostly if using apache mod_fcgid

-= 20.07.24 =

-This is an improved version based on previous releases.

-- Added basic configuration interface
-- improved cache read/write

 Kindly refer to [Github Repo](https://github.com/nawawi/docket-cache/releases) for previous Changelog.